Kikson9/Newsletter-Frontend/README.md

 # Newsletter Signup Frontend
-This is a simple (but meaningful) little project I built as part of my ongoing JavaScript learning journey.
+This is a simple (but meaningful) little project I built as part of my ongoing journey.
 It's a newsletter signup frontend built with just HTML, CSS, and JavaScript, and it was a fun way for me to apply the skills I've been picking up along the way.

 ## 🛠 What It Does
 - A clean, minimal signup form for a newsletter.